Saturday, May 6, 2017

 Your listing of your beliefs can show you that your beliefs are not true, were made up judgments from others based on their illusions about you, not productive and are extremely mentally, emotionally and physically unhealthy.
 So you don’t have to own them anymore.
 Detach and discard the beliefs that don’t serve you and replace them with healthy beliefs which will empower you and enhance your life.

 Visit website and click here to download free eBook for more information on this topic

 Sunday, April 30, 2017

 Living mindfully is about being connected with and living in the moment.
 Everything that you believe, view, touch, hear, feel, and think is made up of energy.
-Negative energy as well as positive energy can be accumulated and held onto causing dysfunction, self-destructive emotions, inappropriate behavior and a general negative overview of self.
+Negative energy, as well as positive energy, can be accumulated and held onto causing dysfunction, self-destructive emotions, inappropriate behavior and a general negative overview of self.

-It is well known that it takes more energy to disavow yourself of something than allow yourself something.
+It is well known that it takes more energy to disavow yourself of something than allowing yourself something.
 The loss of personal energy creates a hole.
 Human beings do not tolerate empty holes.
 So seeking a replacement becomes (good or bad, positive or negative, healthy or addictive) the main objective.